Installing Python Packages under Windows

 From a command prompt:

-- First navigate to the D: drive which has ample scratch storage space.
+1. First navigate to the D: drive which has ample scratch storage space, or N: drive which has less storage space but is backed up and follows you across machines.

-- Use pip to install your package of choice.
+6. Use `pip` to install your package of choice.

 You should be returned with a prompt similar to: (myPyProject)>